 Pride and Prejudice is celebrating it’s bicentenary this year and BBC Radio 4 are marking the occasion with scheduled programmes every day this week.
-I confess I’m addicted to Jane Austen.
+I’m addicted to Jane Austen.
 Her wonderful novels formed the basis of the 3000 word course-work essay I completed as part of my English A Level.
 The serene world she wrote about, so far removed from that which we inhabit today, exudes a refined polite demeanor.
-Those who are familiar with Austen’s succinct, beautifully understated, satirical style will be aware of the importance of the piano (or pianoforte as it was known) throughout all her major novels.
+Those who are familiar with Austen’s succinct, beautifully understated, satirical style will be aware of the importance of the piano, or pianoforte as it was known, throughout her major novels.

 Austen was a keen pianist as were the majority of her heroines, who played to various standards.
-All accomplished young ladies were expected to play the piano (which was a relatively new invention at that time) as a matter of course, so Jane was no exception.
-She apparently practised every day after breakfast and was quite specific about the music she enjoyed working on as we can glean from her niece’s memoir:
+All accomplished young ladies were expected to play the piano as a matter of course, and therefore Jane was no exception.
+She apparently practised every day after breakfast and was quite specific about the music she enjoyed working on, as we can glean from her niece’s memoir:

 Aunt Jane began her day with music – for which I conclude she had a natural taste; as she thus kept it up – ‘tho she had no one to teach; was never induced (as I have heard) to play in company; and none of her family cared much for it.
 I suppose that she might not trouble them, she chose her practising time before breakfast – when she could have the room to herself – She practised regularly every morning – She played very pretty tunes, I thought – and I liked to stand by her and listen to them; but the music (for I knew the books well in after years) would now be thought disgracefully easy – Much that she played from was manuscript, copied out by herself – and so neatly and correctly, that it was as easy to read as print. (extract from My Aunt Jane, a Memoir – 1867 by Caroline Austen: Jane Austen Society 1952).